camdencheek/fre/README.md

 # Print directories and the number of times they've been visited
 fe --stat --sort_method frequent

+# Remove all directories that no longer exist from the database
+fe --purge
 ```

 For integration with `fzf` CTRL-T, define the following environment variables